 To tell you all about it, we caught up with our resident choreographer and dance captain, Helen Ramsay, who has travelled the world as a dancer, plus external choreographer Gaz Davis, who has worked on The X Factor, Britain’s Got Talent, Mamma Mia (Film), the London 2012 Olympics Opening Ceremony, Starlight Express, and much, much more…

 How long have you been working with Potters?

-Gaz: Four years.
+Gaz: Five years.
 The first production I worked on was Made in Britain and I have had the pleasure to work on so many other productions, such as A Night at the Movies, Cool Britannia, the Christmas Spectaculars and many, many more.
 I can’t choose a favourite show as they are all so different!

-Helen: Five years.
+Helen: Six years.
 I started as a dancer at Potters and became dance captain after six months.
 I told show producer, Nicky, I had an interest in choreography and slowly started to be given more and more to do.
 The first show I worked on was Legends, and more recently A Night at the Movies 2 and a Motown section in American Songbook.
 I also did the whole choreography for Divaz, Never Forget, Jukebox Rogues and Frankie’s Guys, something I am very proud of.
 I occasionally go on stage to cover if needed and I help with routines for the comedy team too.

 How is Hits of the Decades going?

 Gaz: We’ve had such a great response from guests.
 I’ve had more vocal staging numbers in this show, which I really enjoy as it is about finding the story in each performance to really enhance the show.